-Where demonstrated as necessary, new car parks should follow best design practice, in terms of being unobtrusively located and designed and landscaped to fit sympathetically and where possible enhance the surrounding landscape.
-In terms of surfacing, it should be in keeping with the surroundings.
+Where demonstrated as necessary, new car parks should follow best design practice, in terms of being unobtrusively located and design and landscaped to fit sympathetically and where possible enhance the surrounding landscape.
+In terms of surfacing, it should be in keeping with the surrounding.
 For rural locations, crushed stone, gravels, wood chippings and reinforced grass (i.e. grasscrete) provide a range of less formal solutions and bitumen surface would be acceptable in a town/village but only where sustainable drainage is provided.

-You should refer to the Design and Placemaking Guidance in terms of sustainable drainage (please consider permeable drainage and/or a SUDS pond) and landscape assessment.
+You should refer to the design and placemaking guidance in terms of sustainable drainage (please consider permeable drainage and/or a SUDS pond) and landscape assessment.
 Also see NatureScot's car parks in the countryside - a practical guide to planning, design and construction (2000) which has relevant guidance on layout, cut and fill and other such matters that are relevant to designing a car park in a rural setting.

 Proposals should be in accordance with the other policies within the Local Development Plan.
-For instance the Trees and Woodlands Policy, and avoid the removal of trees, and transport policies relating to road safety and sustainable/active transport, ev charging.
+For instance the trees and woodlands policy and avoid the removal of trees and transport policies relating to road safety and sustainable/active transport, ev charging.